Leader Class Owner's Association

 Welcome Leader Sailors.
 A very warm welcome to the official website of the Leader Class Owner's Association (L.C.O.A).
 Here you will find all sorts of useful information about the Leader Dinghy, it's class association, latest news, upcoming events and pre-loved dinghies and parts for sale.
 Happy sailing.

-The Leader Class Owners' Association (LCOA) exists to encourage new and existing sailors to become active in the use of the Leader dinghy.
-The Association also promotes the interest of the Class and helps to maintain contact between members.
+The L.C.O.A exists to encourage new and existing sailors to become active in the use of the Leader dinghy.
+The Association also promotes the interest of the class and helps to maintain contact between members.

 The Association is run by an annually elected committee of Leader owners to represent the racing, cruising and pottering fraternity.
-One of the main features of the Association since it's inception, is the friendliness between owners.
+One of the main positive features of the Association has always been the friendliness between Leader owners.

-Thus the LCOA asserts that a handicap of 1117 should be used when handicap racing against other boats with a PY number.
+Thus the L.C.O.A recommends that the PY handicap should follow that of the Enterprise Class (1126 from April 2023) when racing against other boats with a PY number.

 All dinghy classes insist on measurement certificates on new boats to ensure that they are comparable to others within the class, which avoids the scenario where boats are built specifically to maximise speed by pushing tolerances to the limits.

 Any new Leaders built would need a measurement certificate.
 This could be arranged by contacting the L.C.O.
 A committee.

 The Leader was designed in 1961 by Gordon Pollard as a general purpose 14 foot dinghy.
 Leader owner and Treasurer of L.C.O.A Mike Sherwin has written an article detailing the origins of the Leader Class and it's evolution.

 On the same page you will find historical Leader documents and articles.